 This surgery, known as vitroretinal surgery, refers to any operation to treat eye problems involving the retina, macula and vitreous fluid.
 These include complications related to diabetic retinopathy.
 Vitreoretinal surgery is usually carried out under local anaesthetic and sedation.
 This means you will not experience any pain or have any awareness of the surgery being performed.

 It’s important to talk to your healthcare team if you’re worried about any of these treatments or side effects.
 They’ll be able to talk you through it and answer your questions.

 Coping with losing your sight

 Diabetes is the leading cause of preventable sight loss in the UK.
-That’s right, preventable.
 You can prevent it by going to regular eye screening, and because there are much better treatments available for both diabetes and retinopathy.

 But sight loss does happen and this is extremely difficult for anyone to deal with.
 This is life-changing.

 Many people do find a way to cope, and carry on to live happy, rewarding lives.
-There is expert support out there to help you through it – you’re not alone.
+Know that we’re here to help you and there is expert support out there to help you through it – you’re not alone.

 You can talk to the RNIB (the Royal National Institute of Blind People).
 They are one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people.
 They provide a fantastic amount of practical and emotional support, including Facebook groups specifically set up to your needs.

 Some people who develop sight loss may also experience sight hallucinations, where you see things that aren’t necessarily there.
 This is called Charles Bonnet Syndrome (CBS).
 It can occur in people with over 60% sight loss.
 Seeing things that aren’t there, can be very frightening.
 For more information on CBS visit Esme's Umbrella.

 And remember, you can give our trained counsellors a call, for more information and support, or just to chat.
 We’re here for you.